yefy/log4rs/README.md

 * Run the tests for all individual features: `./test.sh`
 * Run the tests for all individual features for windows with [cross](https://github.com/rust-embedded/cross): `./test.sh win`

-## Compression

-If you are using the file rotation in your configuration there is a known substantial performance issue with either the `gzip` or `zstd` features.
-When rolling files it will zip log archives automatically.
-This is a problem when the log archives are large as the zip process occurs in the main thread and will halt the process until the zip process completes.

-The methods to mitigate this are as follows.

-1. Use the `background_rotation` feature which spawns an os thread to do the compression.
-2. Do not enable the `gzip` nor the `zstd` features.
-3. Ensure the archives are small enough that the compression time is acceptable.

-For more information see the PR that added [`background_rotation`](https://github.com/estk/log4rs/pull/117).

 ## License